 The moment you reach out, share, and begin talking with someone, is the moment you are closer to helping yourself find the solution to your problem.
 Realizing you are not alone is important.

 Support for those facing alcohol or Substance Use Disorder (SUD):

 Alcoholics Anonymous (AA) Information and local meeting locator - www.aa.org

 If you need information on treatment and where you can find it:

-● National Institute on Drug Abuse (NIDA) - National Institute on Drug Abuse has developed step-by-step guides for people with loved ones who might have an addiction problem, or for people seeking to help themselves.
+National Institute on Drug Abuse (NIDA) - has developed step-by-step guides for people with loved ones who might have an addiction problem, or for people seeking to help themselves.
 They are in a simple, "Q and A" format, and include easy-to-understand videos.
-These guides focus on the steps needed to determine if a person needs treatment; how to find it; what happens in treatment, how to find help paying for it; privacy issues, and more.
+These guides focus on the steps needed to determine if a person needs treatment; how to find it; what happens in treatment, privacy guidelines, how to find financial help and more.